RhetTbull/mdinfo_macos/README.md

 ## Testing

-Tested on Ubuntu Linux and macOS Ventura using Python 3.9, 3.10, and 3.11.
+Tested macOS Ventura using Python 3.9, 3.10, and 3.11.

+This package requires macOS 10.15 or later.
+It will not work on other operating systems.

 ## Contributing